caomengxuan666/libgossip/README.md

 2. **seed_cluster.cpp** - Demonstrates realistic deployment using seed nodes
 3. **advanced_cluster.cpp** - Illustrates advanced features like metadata and graceful leave
 4. **simple_cluster_c.c** - Shows how to use the C API bindings
+5. **network_example.cpp** - Shows how to use the network layer with different transport protocols

 To build and run examples: